In the guide below, we list potential sustainability tips for schools.

 There might be a range of ways schools might use and manage furniture more sustainably, such as:

-– Buying sustainably made furniture
+– Buying sustainably made furniture, or more sustainable types of furniture

 – Repairing furniture where practical